StubHub sells more Super Bowl Tickets to Missouri, Kansas fans than California

 KANSAS CITY, Mo.
-(WDAF) — New data from StubHub suggests Chiefs fans may have a slight upper hand against the 49ers in number of fans at the big game.
+(WDAF) — New data from StubHub suggests Chiefs fans may have a slight upper hand against the 49ers in number of fans at the Super Bowl.

-Of the tickets sold so far, 11 percent have come from Missouri and 8 percent have come from Kansas.
+Of the tickets sold so far, 11% have come from Missouri and 8 percent have come from Kansas.
 That edges out California just barely, which has 18 percent of tickets.

 It looks fairly close with the Midwest edging out the West Coast by just 1 percent.
 However, a whopping 9 percent went to fans from Texas, and we all know that’s where Patrick Mahomes is originally from.